HKUSTDial/awesome-data-agents/README.md

 The way humans interact with data is undergoing a profound transformation.
 Data agents — LLM-powered systems designed to orchestrate the Data + AI ecosystem — are emerging as a promising solution for automating and democratizing data-related tasks across its lifecycle, from management and preparation to analysis.

 However, the term "data agent" is currently used inconsistently across research and industry, resulting in considerable ambiguity.
 Systems with vastly different capabilities in autonomy, reliability, and task complexity are often labeled the same way.
-This creates a "Babel Tower" crisis where mismatched expectations and unclear accountability threaten to undermine user trust and impede healthy development of the field.
+This creates a terminological ambiguity leading to mismatched expectations and unclear accountability challenge user trust and healthy development of the field.

 This repository — a companion to our survey — introduces a layered taxonomy (L0-L5) for data agents based on their degree of autonomy, providing a common framework to clarify capability boundaries and lines of accountability at each level.